“A brand is no longer what we tell the consumer is. It’s what consumers tell each other it is.”

 How to develop your Employer Brand:

 Intrigued?
 You should be!
-Once you get started with branding, it will become far easier and more natural, until the time will come that it will just be a part of your daily routine.
-Be patient with it though, because these things do take time.
+Once you get started with branding, it will become far easier and more natural, until the time comes where it is a part of your daily routine.
+Be patient with it though, these things do take time.

 1) What makes you stand out?

 No doubt this is something you have already considered.
 Chances are there are a lot of other companies that do exactly (pretty much) what you do.
 So, what makes you different?
 This is something that you really need to consider.
-Is it the incentives you offer your employees?
-Or is it your interaction with the local community?
-Perhaps, you incorporate charity work and ‘giving back’ into your company culture.
-Whatever it is, make sure it is something you want to shout from the rooftops!
-Because THAT is essentially what marketing is all about.
-Step number 1 is to put aside time and think about what you want to be known for as a company.
+Is it the incentives you offer your employees, or is it your interaction with the local community - Perhaps, you incorporate charity work and ‘giving back’ into your company culture.
+Whatever it is, make sure it is something you want to shout from the rooftops, because THAT is essentially what marketing is all about.
+Your first step is to put aside time and think about what you want to be known for as a company.
 When your brand name is read or heard, what is the first thing you want people to think about?
 You need this foundation in order to build a strong brand.

 2) Social Media platforms